 Seed thin or bare areas, following the seeding directions above.

 Longer grass blades also shade out weeds.
-In a 1-inch-tall lawn, dandelions and crabgrass become established readily, but in a 2- to 2.5-inch-tall lawn, dandelions won’t germinate and crabgrass will suffer from competition.
+In a 1-inch-tall lawn, dandelions and crabgrass establish themselves readily.
+But in a 2- to 2.5-inch-tall lawn, dandelions won’t germinate and crabgrass will suffer from competition.

 Don’t mow so low that the meristems (growing points) of grass plants are removed.
-Such “scalping” will kill a lawn.
-Low mowings also weaken or kill most cool season grasses in hot, dry weather.
+“Scalping” the grass will kill a lawn.
+Low mowings also weaken or kill most cool-season grasses in hot, dry weather.

 Try to change the mowing direction each time you mow.

 Leave clippings on the lawn.
 They do not cause thatch, and they do recycle nutrients and organic matter.
 This recycling, combined with deeper rooting of taller grasses and the inclusion of clover, eliminates the need to fertilize lawns.
 Do not allow the grass to grow too tall, however, since excess clippings can smother a lawn.
 If you find that you have to mow more than once each week because your grass is growing too tall, you may have applied too much nitrogen fertilizer.

 Professionals sharpen blades every 8 hours.
 Homeowners may find once per season more reasonable.
 Sharp blades make lawns appear neater and reduce susceptibility to diseases.